Tom L. Ward: Philanthropy and community involvement

 Ward co-founded White Fields in 2000 and serves as the chairman of the board.
 White Fields' mission is to provide a continuum model of care offering a long-term home for abused and neglected boys.
 They strive to meet the physical, emotional, educational, and spiritual needs of these boys by giving them a long-term home, counseling, and guidance.
 At White Fields, the boys can stay as long as they need to in order to heal, unlike many other short-term arrangements.
 In 2016, the Oklahoma Department of Human Services partnered with Ward, through White Fields Inc., and Eckerd Kids to provide innovative software that uses predictive analytics to prevent childhood tragedies.

 In 2002, the Tom L. and Sch'ree Ward Fieldhouse at Anderson University was named after Ward and his wife for their gift that completed the construction of the Kardatzke Wellness Center in Anderson, Indiana.
 The couple also created a scholarship program for young people who are members of Crossings Community Church in Oklahoma City to attend Anderson University, a private Christian institution, for tuition comparable to an Oklahoma state school.

-In 2005, Ward provided a free campus for SeeWorth Academy with an ideal location, where 400 students could gain a balanced curriculum without outside distractions and influences.”
+In 2005, Ward provided a free campus for SeeWorth Academy with an ideal location, where 400 students could gain a balanced curriculum without outside distractions and influences."

-In 2014, Ward invested $17 million dollars into the 96-year-old vacant Mideke building in Bricktown, in downtown Oklahoma City, to reestablish it as Tapstone’s headquarters.
-Renovations include the east alley wall of the warehouse being modified with a “transparent glass façade,” and a partial revamp of the interior by integrating existing historical architectural elements into the new design.
+In 2014, Ward invested $17 million into the 96-year-old vacant Mideke building in Bricktown, in downtown Oklahoma City, to reestablish it as Tapstone's headquarters.
+Renovations include the east alley wall of the warehouse being modified with a "transparent glass façade," and a partial revamp of the interior by integrating existing historical architectural elements into the new design.
 Additional renovations include a 3,600-square-foot expansion for an All About Chai Coffee and Tea.